enekotrevi/IRWA-2024/README.md

 Finally, to make use of the notebook, you simply need to run each of the cells in order and you have to put the rute in the corresponding site.

+**Part 2:**

+In this scenario, the primary focus is on indexing and evaluation.
+The data preparation process involves integrating previous work into a new notebook, generating a new dataframe, and indexing tweets to build inverted indexes.
+For this task, a custom function called "create_index" is developed.

+A search engine, named "search," is implemented to retrieve tweets based on specific queries using keywords generated from word cloud analysis.
+The evaluation is divided into two parts: one focusing on a subset of the dataset and the other using expert judgment to assess the relevance of documents.
+Various evaluation metrics are presented for different queries, comparing two cases.
+Additionally, the analysis includes a two-dimensional scatter plot created with the T-SNE algorithm to visualize the relationships between tweets in the dataset.
+A dense cluster of points suggests similarities among tweets in that region, while the symmetrical distribution around the origin indicates balanced word embeddings.

+The results of these studies can be observed here[falta poner el tag].